How Do You Know If Massage Is Right For You?

 All types of massage involve some kind of manipulation of the muscles – stroking, stretching, kneading and use of pressure points.
 An experienced massage therapist will know what is right for you, and how much pressure to use to get the best result from your treatment.

-How Does Massage Work?
+How does Massage Work?

 Although massage is thought to be one of the oldest forms of easing soreness, the exact mechanism as to how it does this is still largely unknown.